 The master thesis will be evaluated by the supervisor and/or the supervising lecturer using the master's thesis evaluation form.

-Latest 6 months after the start of the master's thesis project the student needs to hand in a signed application form for the master examination to the study secretariat (firstname.lastname@example.org).
-This form needs to contain detailed information of the exam such as the date, the location and the signature of the primary supervisor and the name and signature of the second expert.
-The master's examination needs to happen latest 6 weeks after submission of the thesis.
+Latest within 6 weeks after the end of the master's thesis project the student needs to organize the final master examination.
+Latest 3 weeks prior the final master examination the students need to hand in a signed application form for the master examination to the study secretariat (email@example.com).
+This form contains detailed information of the exam such as the date, the location and the signatures of the examiners (supervisor and the name and the second expert).
 The master examination lasts 45 min; the students prepares a 20 minutes presentation, followed by 25 minutes for discussion and questions.

 The master's examination will be evaluated by 2 examiners (MD or PhD required): 1 examiner has to be the supervisor or supervising lecturer; at least 1 lecturer of the Master in Biomedical Engineering needs to be present.
 The master's examination will be evaluated by both examiners using the master's examination evaluation form.